wx13/jedi/README.md

 standard input and writes to standard output.
 It uses terminal escape codes to format the output.
 Some terminals don't seem to support as many keycodes and will have reduced functionality.
-For example, the mac terminal does not report shift/control + arrow keys (accept for ctrl-left/right).
-I continually test it in xterm on linux, xterm on cygwin and gnome terminal on linux, all with ruby 1.8.
+For example, the mac terminal does not report shift/control + arrow keys (aside from ctrl-left/right).
+I continually test it in xterm on linux, xterm on cygwin and gnome terminal on linux, with ruby 1.8.
 I occasionally test in on a Mac terminal and in ruby 1.9.
 Other than modified arrow keys, it should run on any unix-compatible terminal emulator.
 If you type `echo -e "\e[2J"` and it clears the screen, then you should be fine.

 License